sifzerda/solitaire/README.md

 ## Description

 This is a personal project to create a react MERN stack app which has a number of simple games.
 These were built with ChatGPT help only.

+I made a couple of first attempts at this and ran into problems.
+On the third attempt I realized it was easier to create basic working dnd structures and build the card game around them, rather than try to make a conditional click-based display and implement the dnd dynamic later.

+As with minesweeper the game had to be divided up into the smallest working components/units.
+It began as a simple dnd interface where one of 52 boxes (cards) could be dragged and dropped onto 4 rectangles (foundations).
+Then the dnd dynamic was configured to operate according to Solitaire rules, preventing dnd unless there was a match of card suit and rank.

 Games: